iwarui722/portfolio2/README.md

 - Ian M.Warui

 ## License
-- The project is licensed under github
+- The project is licensed under github.